 GAIG / USDF Region 3 Championships

-2020 will be another fun-filled year with clinics and shows, and more!
+We look forward to another fun-filled year with you!
 You are welcome to give us your input by reaching out to the appropriate board members / committee chairs.

 Although we thrive on volunteer support, renewals and new members are vital to our success!
 By being a member, you will be able to help us accomplish the many events planned for the year.

 Remember that by joining GDCTA, you are also joining USDF as a Group Member with its numerous advantages (the new GMO Regional Schooling Show awards program, e-Trak, subscription to USDF Connections, numerous discounts and USDF award eligibility).
 So, joining GDCTA is BOGO—buy 1 get 1 free!

 Please join us in making our area a better place to enjoy our horses!
 Renew your membership today!